DDI-TU-Dresden/thonny-wiki/SeparateInstall.rst

 Mac OS X
 -----------
-If you don't have Python 3.4 or later installed, then go to https://www.python.org/downloads/mac-osx/ and install latest Python 3.5 from there.
+If you don't have Python 3.6 or later installed, then go to https://www.python.org/downloads/mac-osx/ and install latest Python 3.7 from there.
+(NB!
+Thonny 3.0 requires Python which is linked to Tk 8.6.
+Python 3.7 provided at www.python.org is suitable for this.)

 For installing Thonny as package, you need to go to system command line and execute something like ``pip install thonny``, but you need to make sure command ``pip`` is related to correct Python installation.